SceneSyncLV/scenesynclv-public/README.md

 - Admin page with Supabase Auth (email + OTP)
 - Event editing and flyer upload
 - Ad-slot placeholders every 4th event (see `EventCard`)
+- **Featured checkout:** Sign in, click "Feature for 24h ($10)" on your event, pay with Stripe, and your event is featured for 24 hours.

 ## UI Hooks
 - Genre dropdown and "Cheap only" toggle powered by Supabase events table (see `Filters`)